 Check out the list of websites and contacts at the end of this factsheet for information about support services to help you to stay at work.

-It’s important to be aware of other health changes that may occur.
-They can be present for a variety of reasons, many of which will be unrelated to your pain.
-And pain intensity alone is not a sign that something suspicious or worrying is happening.
+Be aware of other health changes that may occur with your health condition.
+They can be present for a variety of reasons, many of which may be unrelated to your pain.

 - sudden loss of muscle power in your legs or arms